KamalDGRT/Notes/SQL/Practice.md

 ### Q12.
 Display the names of the students born in the month of November 2000.

 ### Q13.
-Display the names of the students bon in the year 2000 but not in the month of November.
+Display the names of the students born in the year 2000 but not in the month of November.

 ### Q14.
 Display the different grades obtained by the students.